Undergraduate Research Symposium

 SD EPSCoR hosts an annual research symposium to highlight undergraduate research in South Dakota.

-Undergraduate STEM students, faculty and industry experts from institutions across the state will gather virtually 10 a.m.-1 p.m.
-Thursday, July 29, to participate in the eighth annual SD EPSCoR Undergraduate Research Symposium.
+Undergraduate STEM students, faculty and industry experts from institutions across the state will gather in person 8:30 a.m. – 3:30 p.m.
+Thursday, July 28, at Club 71 on the South Dakota State University campus to participate in the 2022 ninth annual SD EPSCoR Undergraduate Research Symposium.

-The symposium will bring together undergraduate students involved in the NSF EPSCoR RII Track-1 project and the other National Science Foundation Research Experiences for Undergraduates (REU) programs in South Dakota to give their required research presentations.
+The symposium will bring together undergraduate students involved in the NSF EPSCoR RII Track-1 project, the South Dakota Biomedical Research Infrastructure Network (SD BRIN) and other National Science Foundation Research Experiences for Undergraduates (REU) programs in South Dakota to give their required research presentations.

 Requirements for Abstracts